rhoofr/unit-converter/.github/app-description.md

 1. Convert input value to base unit using `toBase()`
 2. Convert base unit to all target units using `fromBase()`
-3. Format results to 4 decimal places
+3. Format results to 2 decimal places if decimal is not zero
 4. Display in responsive grid layout

 ## User Experience Goals